Al Arabi Qatar (volleyball)

 Al Arabi Volleyball (طائرة العربي) is a professional Volleyball team based in Doha, Qatar.
 It competes in the Qatari Volleyball League.
 The team automatically qualified for the 2009, 2010, and 2011 edition of the FIVB Volleyball Men's Club World Championship as Qatar were the hosts.
 In 2012 Al Arabi team qualified for the FIVB Volleyball Men's Club World Championship as the Champion of AVC Club Volleyball Championship They have never advanced past the group stage in their appearances.

+The volleyball team is part of the broader club Al-Arabi SC.